 Although relatively small, Croatia is quite diverse.
 The north is different from the south; the inland varies drastically from the coast.

-When planning any getaway, staying organized is key.
+When preparing for any getaway, organization is key.
 Our printable Travel Planner is designed to help you stay on top of all the important details!

 The first step is choosing where to go – and, we can tell you, it is not an easy decision.
 Croatia is home to idyllic islands, charming coastal towns, lush nature and vibrant cities.